endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

-Data
+## Data, What it is and is not

 [gist link for wiki pull; include screen shot of wiki donation]

 Data is an important step toward a better understanding of a subject.
-Setting aside concerns about measuring tools and inherent biases, operational, institutional, or social [link Raw data is an oxymoron] data models can oftentimes be viewed through a particular framework to better understand what specifically is being presented and what can reasonably be expected to be done.
+Setting aside concerns about measuring tools, inherent biases, what can and cannot be reduced to data, and other <a href="https://mitpress.mit.edu/books/raw-data-oxymoron" target="_blank">raw data oxymorons</a>, analytic models can be viewed through a four stage process.
+This framework can help better orient what specifically is being presented and what can reasonably be expected to be done.
 It is worthwhile to keep this analytical framework in mind when looking at the data in this piece.

-[decision or recommendation]

-The framework looks to the use of data as being descriptive, diagnostic, predictive, and/or prescriptive.
-Descriptive models lay out what is being measured.
-Diagnostic models detail causes or how a situation occurred.
-Predictive models outline probabilities of outcomes.
-Prescriptive models provide suggestions on what to do.
-What we have here, as far as the data is concerned, is only the first step of analytical sophistication, descriptive.
-Though the least sophisticated of the data analytics models it is a critical first step.
-How things worked out to this situation is outside the purview of this data set and any conjectures would be speculative without additional sources and references, narrative or numeric.
+The framework looks to the use of data as <a href="http://leadtime.com/blog/data-analytics-101-descriptive-diagnostic-predictive-and-prescriptive" target="_blank">descriptive, diagnostic, predictive, and/or prescriptive</a>.
+Descriptive models lay out _what_ happened.
+Diagnostic models detail causes or _why_ it happened.
+Predictive models outline probabilities of what _will_ happen.
+Prescriptive models provide suggestions on _what to do_.
+What we have here, as far as the data is concerned, is the first step, descriptive.
+Though the least sophisticated of the data analytic models it is a critical first step.
+How things worked out to get to this situation or what to do concretely is outside the purview of this data set and any conjectures would be speculative without additional sources and references, narrative or numeric.

  <iframe src="http://endlesspint.com/gallery/2017/books/dowgs/Parallel Sets_TIME100.html" width="1152" height="720" marginwidth="0" marginheight="0" scrolling="no" frameBorder="0"></iframe>

-Lists
+## List This

 What is the point of having lists?
 Is it that we cannot help ourselves as humans to weigh, measure, and tabulate things?
 Certainly that is part of it and I know I feel the pull.
 Aside from books I enjoy talking boxing, about who could beat who, who should be considered better than another fighter, and so on (ad nauseam, my lady would add).
 Pre-fight prognostications are tantalizingly interesting and post bout breakdowns are also welcome and appreciated.
 List creation no doubt has to do with our drive for meaning and understanding, two complimentary though not identical things.